Basis-Theory/docs/source/includes/api-reference/_proxy.md

 # Proxy

-## Proxying Outbound Requests
+## Proxying Requests

-The Basis Theory Proxy provides a simple mechanism to use the data you've stored with Basis Theory in outbound requests to a third party API.
+The Basis Theory Proxy provides a simple way to facilitate the transfer of sensitive data via HTTP API calls.
+This Proxy can be configured to sit in front of your API to tokenize or transform an inbound request and also between you and a 3rd Party, keeping the sensitive data from touching your systems.
+To learn more, check out our [Proxy Concept](https://developers.basistheory.com/concepts/what-is-the-proxy/).

 Basis Theory token identifiers included in the request will be replaced with the raw token data and then the modified request will be forwarded to the destination specified in the `BT-PROXY-URL` request header.
 The destination will receive the raw data in the request without your system needing to interact with sensitive data on your own servers.

 ### Proxy Requests